ryan-mangeno/Minecraft-Revamped/README.md

 - **Multithreading Support:** Efficiently handles terrain and chunk generation with thread pooling
 - **Rendering:** Uses OpenGL
 - **Testing:** Uses ImGui for runtime debuging, testing, and analysis, https://github.com/ocornut/imgui
-- **Networking:** Going to support multiplayer, currently looking at implimenting https://github.com/ValveSoftware/GameNetworkingSockets, I have some src files with networking already, I am using that as a refrence from my previous clone
 - **Models:** Using assimp, my previous project handled model loading just fine for now

 ## Installation